lgilchrist/how_to_get_your_first_100_users/deck.md

 ---

 # Become an Expert In Your Value Proposition
-- 10 ways salad dressing cures cancer
+- 10 ways to name your housing development like a salad dressing
 - How to make your own salad dressing
 - How salad dressings save the world